RLovelett/vscode-swift/README.md

 # Swift for Visual Studio Code

 This extension adds rich language support for the Swift language to VS Code.
-These features are provided by the Swift framework itself through [SourceKit](https://github.com/apple/swift/tree/master/tools/SourceKit) and [SourceKitten](https://github.com/jpsim/SourceKitten).
+These features are provided by the Swift framework itself through [SourceKit](https://github.com/apple/swift/tree/master/tools/SourceKit) and [a Swift Language Server](https://github.com/RLovelett/langserver-swift) implementation.

 Currently the extension provides rudimentary support for: